poobymallon/data-science-cpenkava-2025/data-science-curriculum-build/challenges/c04-gapminder-assignment.md

 - changing the width did not help
 - tried scale x discrete and scale y discrete
 - scale y discrete makes it at least readable

+**For Resubmission:**

+- I changed it to be continents against gdp per capita (I read that wrong the first time)

+- I also changed the boxplot to actually call out the outlier, and put it on a log scale to see better whats going on

 ### **q3** You should have found *at least* three outliers in q2 (but possibly many more!).
 Identify those outliers (figure out which countries they are).